harmony-one/x/progress/theo-fandrich.md

+2024-03-05 Sat:

+2024-03-05 Fri: Schedule a meeting with Tenacious defi for Monday morning.
+Began conversations with Bitlayer.
+Looking more closely into Bevm, merlin, and bsquared.

+2024-03-05 Thu: Tested Thorchain, continued research into Bitcoin L2s, more specifically Bitlayer.

 2024-03-05 Wed: Looked into Interlay, they are the developers of Build on Bitcoin.
 Their overcollateralization incentive structure.
 Reviewed what I missed at Bitcoin Renaissance and read up on covenants.
 Coordinating integrations with cede.store and mai.finance.

 2024-03-05 Tue: Worked through Build on Bitcoin (BOB) docs and deployed smart contract on their testnet.
 Within BOB discord, there is much vexation about the 7 day hold up due to the use of Optimism.